- I require sponsorship to work.

 - Competitive programming questions are fine but you’re not hiring me primarily to write software that you can find on the internet.
 You are hiring me to build/maintain/secure your infrastructure.
 You can find my hackerrank profile on my resume.

-You know about the industry standards for an SRE/DevOps individual.
+If you have been in the industry long enough, you are aware of the industry standards for an SRE/DevOps person.
 Stock-options or possible bonuses are nice, but should not be used to justify a below-average base salary; please include salary ranges in your job description.
-Kindly do not try to lowball the salary once the interview is done and you ask for references, I will drop out of the interview right away.
+Kindly do not try to lowball the salary once the interviews are completed.
+It basically reflects a lot about your organization.